Elementary and Secondary School Emergency Relief (ESSER) III - Plan for Safe Return

 - Children’s Services Act (CSA): The Children’s Services Act (CSA) is a Virginia law that helps children and families have access to services and supports when children struggle with behavioral health care needs.
 Collaboration between state and local agencies, and care-givers plan for and provide services to youth with serious emotional or behavioral needs.

 - Ongoing Professional Development: Professional development and coaching are being provided to schools throughout the year.
-All administrators, instructional staff, and school-based mental health professionals are required to take the Foundations of SEL & High Leverage Tier 1 Practices eLearnIT module through MyPDE.
-Schools also held a required one-time live training called Refresh and Remind.
-In January, a new Module-Safe and Caring Schools and an FCPS developed Mental Health and Trauma Awareness training module will be released for all staff.
+All administrators, instructional staff, and school-based mental health professionals are required to take the online modules on topics such as cultural proficiency, dyslexia, and working with English Learners through MyPDE.

 - Optional training is also available to instructional staff to support student wellness.
 Examples include Mental Health in the Schools, Youth Mental Health First Aid (YMHFA) and Building a Trauma-Informed Classroom.

-- School-based mental health staff participate in required trainings with a focus on suicide risk assessment, threat assessment and crisis prevention.
+- Instructional staff, school-based mental health staff, and administrators participate in the Foundations of SEL & High Leverage Tier 1 Practices professional learning.
+School-based mental health staff participate in required trainings with a focus on suicide risk assessment, threat assessment and crisis prevention.
 Additional opportunities for school-based staff include Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and Dialectical Behavioral Therapy (DBT).
 Dialectical Behavioral Therapy (DBT).

 - Data: Schools are using a comprehensive array of measures to assess and understand student strengths and needs as related to SEL and mental wellness.
-These measures include division-wide implementation of the CASEL- aligned SEL Screener, which provides information regarding the social and emotional skill sets and mental health needs of all students.
-A related data collection tool has been disseminated to all school teams to understand current trends in implementation of schoolwide behavior and wellness practices and programs across FCPS.
+These measures include implementation of the CASEL- aligned SEL Screener, which provides information regarding the social and emotional skill sets and mental health needs of students.
 The Signs of Suicide (SOS) Psychoeducational Program and Depression Screening is a prevention program designed for middle-school (ages 11-13) and high-school (ages 13-17) students.
-All middle and high schools were required to implement this program in the fall for all 7th, 9th, and 11th grade students.
-Middle and high schools also had the option of administering the program to 8th, 10th, and 12th grade students, while elementary schools also had the option of implementing the program to 6th grade students.
+All 9th, and 11th grade students.
+Middle and high schools also had the option of middle and high schools were required to implement this program in the fall for all 7th, administering the program to 8th, 10th, and 12th grade students, while elementary schools also had the option of implementing the program to 6th grade students.

 Section 4: Opportunity for Public Comment